Tearnote/colec/doc/DESIGN.md

 -   Per-item image upload,
 -   Item suggestions from content catalogues like MusicBrainz or Mobygames,
 -   Import of items from other trackers, if they have an export feature,
--   Data export feature into a format like JSON.
+-   Data export feature into a format like JSON,
+-   Inline help with pop-up assistance.

 Low: